Namrup: Demographics

 A demographic feature of the town is the population composition and multi-culturalism.
 Due to industrialisation, skilled and unskilled population (workers with families) not only from different parts of Assam, but also from different parts of India has migrated into it.
 The large industrial colony of the BVFC is a true example of such a situation.
-Moreover, there are people from various parts of the country into business and commerce and transportation services.
+Moreover, there are people from various parts of the country in business and commerce and transportation services.

 Urban morphology

 Three large industrial colonies, the large factory area of BVFCL and the outgrowth in the surrounding villages mostly along the Joypur-Namrup Railway Station road in a north to south direction forms the urban fabric of Namrup.
-The retail commercial areas in the Sonari Tiniaali and the BVFC market together forms short of a town-centre, which is also very close to the ASTC bus depot and the central Namghor (the religious-cultural place and the auditorium).
+The retail commercial areas in the Sonari Tiniali and the BVFC market together forms short of a town-centre, which is also very close to the ASTC bus depot and the central Namghor (the religious-cultural place and the auditorium).

 Insiders usually do not differentiate between the internal colony areas with the outgrowth due to strong socio-economic and day to day interactions.
-So it is interesting that while listing various places within Namrup one tends to go on doing so like Sector A, Sector B......New Colony, Xunary Tiniaali, Daily Bozaar, Deuboriya Bozaar, APL, Thermal, Dilihghat, etc.
+So it is interesting that while listing various places within Namrup one tends to go on doing so like Sector A, Sector B......New Colony, Sonari Tiniali, Daily Bozaar, Deuboriya Bozaar, APL, Thermal, Dilihghat, etc.

 Economy

 Namrup's economy is primarily industrial.
 Other sectors such as the transport and communication, services and trade and commerce in the town have grown only to support the industrial economy and the industrial population.
 Namrup is perhaps the most industrialised town in the entire upper Assam area.

-Namrup is the first place in India where a natural gas based fertilizer factory was established - It made use of natural gas, water (in the form of steam) and Nitrogen (from air) to produce urea.
-At first, it was under the administrative control of FCIL (Fertilizer Corporation of India) but later it was transferred to HFCL (Hindustan fertilizer Corporation Ltd.).
+Namrup is the first place in India where a natural gas-based fertilizer factory was established - It made use of natural gas, water (in the form of steam) and Nitrogen (from air) to produce urea.
+At first, it was under the administrative control of FCIL (Fertilizer Corporation of India) but later it was transferred to HFCL (Hindustan Fertilizer Corporation Ltd.).
 After it was decided (around 2002) that HFCL would be closed, the Namrup unit was bifurcated from HFCL and renamed BVFCL - Presently, it has three trains of Urea & Ammonia named Namrup-I (Practically dead), Namrup-II and Namrup-III.
-In addition to BVFCL, Namrup also has a medium-sized petrochemicals company named Assam Petrochemicals Limited (APL) and a thermal power station under Assam State Electricity Board.
+In addition to BVFCL, Namrup also has a medium-sized petrochemical company named Assam Petrochemicals Limited (APL) and a thermal power station under Assam State Electricity Board.
 Moreover, Namrup has substantial coal mining activities close to the hilly areas of Dilihghat.
 It also has a quarry of importance.
 Several large tea-gardens surrounding the town also contribute to its economy.
 There are wet-paddy fields and orchards in the villages surrounding the town.